Gangster Deepak Tinu, accused in Moosewala murder case, escapes from custody; cop sacked | Law-Order

 Earlier in 2017, Tinu, who faces several cases including murder and extortion in various states, had escaped with the help of another gangster and his aide from Haryana after throwing pepper spray in the eyes of a police official.
 Later in December that year, he was arrested by the Bhiwani police from Bengaluru.

-“FIR regd. against errant police official on the escape of Deepak Tinu from custody in Mansa Incharge CIA apprehended...
-No laxity will be tolerated.
-Police teams have fanned out & operation for re-arresting accused launched,” DGP Yadav in a tweet.
-The incident prompted the opposition parties to attack the AAP government in Punjab.

-“Gangster Deepak Tinu, a key suspect who was hauled in for interrogation in the case of Sidhu Moosewala, managed to escape from Mansa Police's custody in a cinematic manner while the CM of Punjab is busy performing 'Garba' in Gujarat,” Leader of Opposition and Congress leader Partap Singh Bajwa said in a tweet.
+Opposition parties - Congress, Shiromani Akali Dal and BJP - hit out at the AAP government and Chief Minister Bhagwant Mann, who was touring poll-bound Gujarat on Sunday. ''Gangster Deepak Tinu, a key suspect who was hauled in for interrogation in the case of Sidhu Moosewala, managed to escape from Mansa Police's custody in a cinematic manner while the CM of Punjab is busy performing 'Garba' in Gujarat,'' Leader of Opposition Partap Singh Bajwa tweeted.

-Charan Kaur, the mother of Sidhu Moosewala, questioned how Deepak Tinu escaped from police custody and also alleged that the arrested gangsters were getting “facilities” in jails.
+Charan Kaur, the mother of Sidhu Moosewala, questioned how the accused escaped from police custody and also alleged that the arrested gangsters were getting facilities in jails.

-“Yesterday night, one escaped from the custody of CIA staff.
-How did he escape,” she asked in Mansa.
+Finance Minister Harpal Singh Cheema said strict action will be taken against those who broke the law.

 Tinu is a close aide of gangster Lawrence Bishnoi, also an accused in the murder case of the Punjabi singer.